DAGWorks-Inc/hamilton/examples/customizing_visualization/README.md

     * style is a dictionary of style attributes,
     * node_class is the base class style you want to use - we recommend using what's passed in,
     * legend_name is what to put in the legend for the provided style.
+Pass back None if you don't want to add a legend entry.

 3. The style values need to be valid graphviz node style attributes.
 See [here](https://graphviz.org/doc/info/attrs.html) for more details.
 4. For the execution focused visualizations, your custom styles will be applied before the modifiers for outputs and overrides is applied.